Qeepsake/react-native-images-collage/README.md

 ## Todo

+- [ ] Rewrite, so it works better.
+- [ ] Add to awesome-react-native
 - [ ] Need to work on performance.
 Reducing set state and optimizing code.
 - [ ] Fix various scaling issues
 - [ ] Test on Android